domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Let's tell a story.
 Because only an interesting story can help us climb faster. --Jianqing in "Us and Them" (film)

 If it's a software issue, it's solvable.
-If it's a hardware issue, well, you can't fix gravity. --Origin Unknown
+If it's a hardware issue, well, you can't fix gravity. --J.W. (personal conversation)

+Every contact leaves a trace. --Dexter in Dexter, S8:E8, "Are We There Yet?"

+If you don't like smoke, don't play with fire. --Me